-The following table shows the Partnership's fixed assets as of December 31, 2022:
+The following table shows the Edward Jones' fixed assets as of December 31, 2023:

-Buildings and leasehold improvements \$ 735
+Buildings and leasehold improvements \$ 771

-Equipment, furniture and fixtures 662
+Equipment, furniture and fixtures 704

-Software 442
+Software 697

-Fixed assets, at cost 1,839
+Fixed assets, at cost 2,172

-Less: accumulated depreciation 1,067
+Less: accumulated depreciation 1,103

-Less: accumulated software amortization 181
+Less: accumulated software amortization 252

-Fixed assets, net \$ 591
+Fixed assets, net \$ 817

-The Partnership's weighted average amortization period for software was five years as of December 31, 2022.
+Edward Jones' weighted average amortization period for software was five years as of December 31, 2023.

-The following table shows the expected future amortization of software, excluding \$47 of capitalized software costs not yet placed in service that will be amortized in future periods:
+The following table shows the expected future amortization of software, excluding \$132 of capitalized software costs not yet placed in service that will be amortized in future periods:

-2023 \$ 56
+2024 \$ 91

-2024 55
+2025 87

-2025 51
+2026 74

-2026 39
+2027 46

-2027 13
+2028 15

-Total \$ 214
+Total \$ 313

-Note 7- Lines of credit
+Note 7 - Lines of credit

-In September 2018, the Partnership entered into a \$500 committed revolving line of credit (the "2018 Credit Facility").
-In October 2022, the Partnership entered into a new \$500 committed revolving line of credit (the "2022 Credit Facility"), which replaced the 2018 Credit Facility and has an October 2027 expiration date.
-In accordance with the terms of the 2022 Credit Facility, the Partnership is required to maintain a minimum tangible net worth of at least \$1,435 and minimum regulatory net capital of at least 6% of aggregate debit items as calculated under the alternative method.
-The available credit line for the Partnership is \$500, which would be reduced by any outstanding borrowing by JFC.
+In accordance with the terms of Edward Jones' \$500 committed revolving line of credit (the "2022 Credit Facility"), entered into in October 2022, Edward Jones is required to maintain a minimum tangible net worth of at least \$1,349 and minimum regulatory net capital of at least 6% of aggregate debit items as calculated under the alternative method.
+The available credit line for Edward Jones is \$500, which would be reduced by any outstanding borrowing by JFC.
 JFC has a \$200 sublimit on the line of credit.
-The Partnership has the ability to draw on various types of loans.
-The associated interest rate depends on the type of loan, duration of the loan and the amount of leverage.
+Edward Jones has the ability to draw on various types of loans.
+The associated interest rate depends on the type of loan, duration of the loan and JFC's private credit rating.
 Contractual rates are based on an index rate plus the applicable spread.
-The 2022 Credit Facility is intended to provide short-term liquidity to the Partnership should the need arise.
-As of December 31, 2022, the Partnership was in compliance with all covenants related to the 2022 Credit Facility.
+The 2022 Credit Facility is intended to provide short-term liquidity to Edward Jones should the need arise.
+As of December 31, 2023, Edward Jones was in compliance with all covenants related to the 2022 Credit Facility.

-In addition, the Partnership has multiple uncommitted secured lines of credit totaling \$390 that are subject to change at the discretion of the banks.
-The Partnership also has an additional uncommitted line of credit where the amount and the associated collateral requirements are at the bank's discretion in the event of a borrowing.
+In addition, Edward Jones has multiple uncommitted secured lines of credit totaling \$390 that are subject to change at the discretion of the banks.
+Edward Jones has an additional uncommitted line of credit where the amount and the associated collateral requirements are at the bank's discretion in the event of a borrowing.
 Based on credit market conditions and the uncommitted nature of these credit facilities, it is possible that these lines of credit could decrease or not be available in the future.
-Actual borrowing capacity on secured lines is based on availability of client margin securities or firm-owned securities, which would serve as collateral on loans in the event the Partnership borrowed against these lines.
+Actual borrowing capacity on secured lines is based on availability of client margin securities or firm-owned securities, which would serve as collateral on loans in the event Edward Jones borrowed against these lines.

-The Partnership also has a \$500 uncommitted unsecured line of credit agreement with JFC which does not have an expiration date.
+Edward Jones also has a \$500 uncommitted unsecured line of credit agreement with JFC which does not have an expiration date.
 The interest rate is based on the contract and determined at the time of borrowing.

-There were no amounts outstanding on the 2022 Credit Facility or the uncommitted lines of credit as of December 31, 2022.
-The Partnership did not have any draws against these lines of credit or the 2018 Credit Facility during the year ended December 31, 2022, except for periodically testing draw procedures.
+There were no amounts outstanding on the 2022 Credit Facility or the uncommitted lines of credit as of December 31, 2023.
+Edward Jones did not have any draws against these lines of credit during the year ended December 31, 2023, except for periodically testing draw procedures.